joeylockie/lockiemedia/AI_PROJECT_LOG.md

 Overall Goal: Develop a robust, feature-complete Personal and Business Management Service with a functional Admin Panel for application monitoring and management insights.
 2. Current Major Task/Feature Being Worked On:
 Name: Main Service - Feature Implementation
-Goal for this Task: Begin implementing and enabling core service features that were previously placeholders, starting with the advancedRecurrence feature.
+Goal for this Task: Begin implementing and enabling core service features that were previously placeholders.
-Status: In Progress (advancedRecurrence feature is complete).
+Status: In Progress
 3. Work Completed (Overall Project - High Level):
 LockieMedia Service (Main Application):
 Core task management functionalities implemented as a foundational module.